keithaumiller/thetruthperspective/.github/instructions/instructions.instructions.md

 Do not SSH out or create debug php files to be deployed to the server.
 I will copy and paste any command lines required.
 Remember to sudo into www-data when appropriate
+The autodeploy clears the cache on the server during deployment.
+Do not recomend a drush cr.

 # The Truth Perspective Platform - AI Coding Instructions